-Knowing the Different Types of Differing Site Condition Claims Can Help You Get Paid Faster
+Knowing the Different Types of Unforeseen Differing Site Conditions Claims Can Help You Get Paid Faster

 When submitting claims against the federal government, or litigating in appeal cases involving differing site condition claims in government construction contracts, companies, quickly find out that the agency fights back due to procedural rules and sometimes timeliness of the notification.